"THE BRISBANE LINE"

 Brisbane, the capital of the State of Queensland

-The so called "Brisbane Line" became a public issue when Eddie Ward, the member for East Sydney, accused the previous Menzies government of having a plan to abandon northern Australia to the Japanese should they invade from the north.
+The mythical "Brisbane Line" became a public issue when Eddie Ward, the member for East Sydney, accused the previous Menzies government of having a plan to abandon northern Australia to the Japanese should they invade from the north without firing a shot.
 This was a view held widely by many civilians in north Queensland during World War II.

-Sir Iven Mackay, responsible for Home Defense from 1 September 1941 until 5 April 1942) visited General Douglas MacArthur in Melbourne at 4:00pm on 24 March 1942, only three days after General MacArthur arrived in Melbourne after his dramatic escape from the Philippines.
+Sir Iven Mackay, responsible for Home Defence from 1 September 1941 until 5 April 1942, visited General Douglas MacArthur in Melbourne at 4:00pm on 24 March 1942, only two days after General MacArthur arrived in Melbourne on 22 Marxh 1942 after his dramatic evacuation from the Philippines.
 Sir Iven Mackay, then the new Australian High Commissioner for Australia in India, visited General Douglas MacArthur again at 5pm on Sunday 7 November 1943 at MacArthur's General Headquarters Southwest Pacific Area (GHQ SWPA) in Brisbane.
 Prior to this General Sir Iven Mackay had been General Officer Commanding Second Army.